1234Arif/EndGame1/README.md

 <ul>
 	<li> HTML</li>
 	<li> CSS </li>
-	<li> js <li>
+	<li> js </li>
-	<li> bootstrap <li>
+	<li> bootstrap </li>
 	<li> git </li>
 	<li> Vs code </li>
 </ul>

 <h1> Instraction to run the project </h1>
 1st ly there is a log in page..
 It will show you three option..
 Sign in with google, Sign in with email , sign in with phone-number.
-User can take any choice.
+User can take any choice. <br/>
 	If he/she will go for the e mail address then they has to fill up  some text field with valid name password..
 These things will be stored in firebase database and authentication will be done.
-If everything will be valid then it will redirect the user to the next page.
+If everything will be valid then it will redirect the user to the next page. <br/>
 	Similarly if we will log in with phone number then we need to write the valid country code as well as the valid phone number.
 It will send a 6 digit otp to the user.
 If its correct then it will redirect the user to the next page.